skip to content

 Honors Issues Forum

-Honors Program Honors students for students in the WSU Honors Program, honor students generically.
+Honors Program Capitalize Honors students when referring to students in the WSU Honors Program, but use honor students generically.

 Housing and Residence Life Is the formal name of the office responsible for WSU campus housing.
 Use WSU housing, campus housing or housing for general purposes, but use the formal title as needed.